armortal/protobuffed/README.md

 }
 ```

+### Adding proto files

+Once you have defined your project's `.proto` files, they need to be added to the `inputs` array.
+Any imports that you use in your protobuf files also need to be added as `imports` so that the protobuf compiler knows where to look for these imports.

+### Plugins

 ### Installing protobuf

 With the standard configuration, running `protobuffed install` will only install protobuf.
 When you run this, a [cache](#cache) folder named `.protobuffed` will be created which all binaries will be installed at.
 You can change this default location by specifying the `-c` or `--cache` flag.
 After running `install`, your project should now look like: